Velaiilla Pattadhari (soundtrack): Production

 Anirudh Ravichander's inclusion was confirmed during mid-July 2013 and by August, he had completed recording for two of the tracks.
 The soundtrack album featured eight songs, and lyrics for all the tracks were written by Dhanush.
 Both Anirudh and Dhanush had crooned the vocals for all of the tracks.
-Veteran playback singer S. Janaki recorded for "Amma Amma" along with Dhanush.
-In 2017, at the annual cultural festival Saarang held in IIT Madras, Anirudh who participated in the event had said about the composition of "Udhungada Sangu", saying that when he met his former girlfriend at a bar, he went home straight and had composed the track.
+Veteran playback singer S. Janaki recorded for "Amma Amma" along with Dhanush; her first song after a decade.
+Initially, the song "Udhungada Sangu" was not composed for the film.
+In 2017, he recalled about the song situation at the annual cultural festival Saarang held in IIT Madras, the tune was composed at his home after he met his former girlfriend at the bar.
+That song eventually was included in this film.
+The film's album was scheduled to be released in January 2014 but was delayed after Anirudh having to work on two additional songs.
+The final mix of the songs were completed in mid-January.
+By June, he began working on the film score.

 Marketing and release

-The soundtrack album was initially scheduled to be released on 3 January 2014, but was postponed to February, as Anirudh needed to work on two more songs in the album.
-The audio rights were acquired by Dhanush's newly formed music label Wunderbar Studios, a subsidiary of the production company Wunderbar Films, along with Divo, a newly formed digital streaming portal which is their first venture.

-The tracklist was unveiled on 10 February 2014, in a form of a video teaser with the film's title theme song through YouTube.
-The complete album was launched on 14 February 2014 (Valentine's Day), at the Suryan FM 93.5 Radio Station, Chennai with Dhanush, Amala Paul and Anirudh Ravichander in attendance.
-Upon release, the album eventually topped the iTunes charts, becoming his fourth consecutive album, since 3 (2012), Ethir Neechal and Vanakkam Chennai (2013).
+The music rights were acquired by Dhanush's newly formed music label Wunderbar Studios, a subsidiary of the production company Wunderbar Films, along with Divo, a newly formed digital streaming portal which is their first venture.
+The tracklist was unveiled on 10 February 2014, and the album launched on 14 February 2014 (Valentine's Day) at the Suryan FM station in Chennai with Dhanush, Amala Paul and Anirudh Ravichander in attendance.
 Anirudh promoted the album on Sun Music on 11 July 2014, a week before the film's release.
-The songs "Velaiilla Pattadhari", "Poo Indru Neeyaga", "What a Karuvad" and "Udhungada Sangu" topped the Radio Mirchi South charts for 31 weeks.